DCC-EX/dcc-ex.github.io/docs/under-development/track-manager.rst

 DCX is Opposite Polarity and is what you set Block B to when you want it in DC mode because it is wired to NMRA Modular DCC Standards L+, R-.

-Using the New TrackManagerTM Function commands you can run the whole layout as
+Using the New TrackManager Function commands you can run the whole layout as
 ------------------------------------------------------------------------------

 .. code-block::